WilliamVoong/Matkostnader/README.md

 # Food cost.
 Uses for two people
 Basically what this project does is that it'll calculate how much someone should pay each other, So it ends up so both people pay exactly the same amount.
-Me and my sister use it every month as so we pay equally the same amount for the food each month, hence the name food cost :D.
+Me and my sister use it every month as so we pay equally the same amount for the food each month, hence the name food cost , and it's also why i made this program.
+To calculate food cost! :D
 This program is run in the commando prompt and is in mainly in swedish.
 If someone willing have this english, im willing to provide a translation